Especially Education

 They were dashing around the room to test the magnetic properties of anything and everything in the classroom.

-Most important, they were the little scientists I knew they could be, and they were accessing the grade-level curriculum in a way that best met their needs.
+Most importantly, they were the little scientists I knew they could be and were accessing the grade-level curriculum in a way that best met their needs.

 I love science and am so happy I found a way to make my students care even just a little bit more!